eyalfoni/Vulnerabilities/SQL_Injection/README.md

 leaked without passwords.
 Using this technique, I wrote an automated hack to check for each letter one at a time until the entire password is recovered.
 This file can be found in blind_sql.py.
+The POST variables were discovered using Burp Suite Inspector to check the HTTP message.

 ----